Umbaranox/ShowdownBot/README.md

 ├── config.ini
 └── README.md
 ```
-### Dependencies
-1. Python 3.x
-2. Other dependencies are listed in the requirements.txt file.
-3. Two Showdown user accounts - one for yourself as the player and another for the bot.

 ### Contributing
 Contributions to ShowdownBot are welcome!
 If you have improvements or new features to propose, please follow these steps: